crosscompute/crosscompute-docs/docs/automation-framework/README.md

 crosscompute serve.yml
 ```

-## Configuration

-Configuration files tell CrossCompute how to render your variables and run your script.

-### Report

-Here is an example of a report configuration:

-TODO

-### Tool

-Here is an example of a tool configuration:

-TODO

-### Widget

-Here is an example of a widget configuration:

-TODO

-### Dashboard

-Here is an example of a dashboard configuration:

-TODO

-### Wizard

-Here is an example of a wizard configuration:

-TODO

 ## Script

-CrossCompute will run the script specified in the configuration file.
+CrossCompute will run your script as specified in your configuration file.
 The script can be a Python script, a Jupyter notebook or a Bash command -- in case your code is in another programming language such as R or Julia.
 CrossCompute will define the following environment variables before running your script:

 - ``CROSSCOMPUTE_INPUT_FOLDER``: Your script should expect to find input variables saved to this folder at the relative path specified in the configuration file.
 - ``CROSSCOMPUTE_OUTPUT_FOLDER``: Your script should save output variables to this folder at the relative path specified in the configuration file.